vaquerizaslab/chess/README.md

 ### Finding changing regions between biological conditions in the same species

-This will run a comparison of 250 kb submatrices of chromosome X in wildtype _Drosophila melanogaster_ Hi-C data at 10 kb resolution to a _zld_ knockdown.
+This will run a comparison of 250 kb submatrices of chromosome X in wildtype _Drosophila melanogaster_ to a _zld_ knockdown.
-The output directory is set to examples/Dmel_genome_scan and should, after the successful run, contain a comparison_results.tsv file with the raw similarity scores that can be used to rank the regions according to their similarity.
+The output directory is set to `examples/Dmel_genome_scan` and should, after the successful run, contain a comparison_results.tsv file with the raw similarity scores that can be used to rank the regions according to their similarity.
 (Hi-C data from Hug et al. 2017)
 ```bash
 chess sim \